Call us today on 0800 998 1384

 Pet tortoises do not need vaccinations.
 With the correct care, pet tortoises should lead long, healthy lives without the defence of vaccinations.

 If you ever leave home and require temporary tortoise care for your pet tortoise or other small pet, trust in Green Lane Farm.
 Our facilities provide the perfect home away from home for your pet.
 Complete with luxury pet runs, family atmosphere and expert staff, Green Lane Farm offer the very best tortoise care throughout Chessington, Kingston and the wider Surrey region.
-To enquire further about our services, give our team a call today.
+To enquire further about our tortoise boarding services, give our team a call today.

 Top